xmtp/xmtp-dot-org/docs/spam/spam-filters.md

 Otherwise, you may take into consideration that the user B is a potential spammer.

-### Common Followers on Lens or Farcaster
+### Common followers on Lens or Farcaster

-You can use Airstack to check if user B has any followers in common with user A on either Lens or Farcaster, which could provide a strong indication that user A and B have a close connection to one another on either of the social graph:
+You can use Airstack to check if user B has any followers in common with user A on either Lens or Farcaster, which could provide a strong indication that user A and B have a close connection to one another on either of the social graph.

-**Try Demo**
+**Try demo**

 - https://app.airstack.xyz/query/Ngh4xIAcYL